 To Hampton, playing ball for Northwestern feels like a job, because of both the potential for injuries and the time sacrifice.
 “Because you are there on scholarship, you have to make your studies fit your football schedule,” he says.
 “I’ve had workouts at five in the morning and I had a paper due the next day.
 I’m up at one o’clock in the morning writing this paper, I had to really just take a nap and go do like a three-hour workout. … Any time you invest as much time as we do, I think you should be compensated.”

-Alex Lubben is Associate Publisher of In These Times.
+Alex Lubben is Deputy Publisher of In These Times.